Salmonella sps (S. typhimurium and S. paratyphi): Notes on Typhoid fever, the diagnosis, treatment, and prevention of Typhoid

 Prevention:

-- Divalent typhoid- paratyphoid A vaccine or the monovalent typhoid vaccine (preferred in Asia)
+Divalent typhoid- paratyphoid A vaccine and the monovalent typhoid vaccine (preferred in Asia)

 Comments